rumyanaruseva/jumpcloud_password_hash/Readme.md

 # JumpCloud Hash and Encode a Password String

-A simple REST http server that listens on a given port.
+A simple REST http server that listens on a given port and encodes a password.
 Provides the following endpoints:

 ## Endpoints